 #10.
 You rely on some sort of potentially unhealthy comfort mechanism to get you throughout the day.

-I used to stop at Dunkin’ Donuts every single morning before work for coffee and a breakfast sandwich.
+I used to stop at Dunkin’ every single morning before work for coffee and a breakfast sandwich.
 That isn’t inherently a bad thing… a girl’s gotta eat, and lots of people use coffee to get themselves going.

 The problem was is that it became a ritual I needed to perform before I could go into work.
 It was never about waking up and starting the day with coffee and nutritious food.
 It was driving in the opposite direction to get my favorite coffee so that I could enjoy something before going to work, where I’d inevitably be upset.
 I noticed a difference in my mood if I didn’t do this, to the point where it became an unhealthy coping mechanism.

-For example… one morning, I didn’t have time to wait in the drive through because there was a delivery truck blocking the way, and everyone from the drive through had gone inside… so I cried.
+One morning, I didn’t have time to wait in the drive through because there was a delivery truck blocking the way, and everyone from the drive through had gone inside… so I cried.
 Yes, I cried over $3 coffee because I couldn’t handle going into work without it.

 So if these resonated with you, and you’re starting to realize maybe you really are super miserable at your job… what now?
 Do you quit?
 How/when do you quit?
 That’s up to you, and will depend on your unique situation.